MagicFoundation/Alcinoe/README.md

 Delphi implementation of the latest Firebase cloud messaging (FCM) with HTTP V1 protocol that will permit you to send alert notification with image in Android and iOS.
-You can start exploring this feature with the demo located at <a href="https://github.com/MagicFoundation/Alcinoe/tree/master/Demos/ALFirebaseMessaging">{alcinoe}\Demos\ALFirebaseMessaging</a>
+You can start exploring this feature with the demo located at [{alcinoe}\Demos\ALFirebaseMessaging](https://github.com/MagicFoundation/Alcinoe/tree/master/Demos/ALFirebaseMessaging)

 Google OAuth 2.0 Access Token